-Rob Boe has nearly 40 years in public safety (as both a police officer and a firefighter); as LMCIT public safety project coordinator, Rob focuses on efforts to keep public safety workers safe on the job and he shares insights and industry knowledge on the blog, On the Line.
+Tracy Stille has nearly 40 years in public safety (including as a police officer and special deputy); as LMCIT public safety project coordinator, Tracy focuses on efforts to keep public safety workers safe on the job and he shares insights and industry knowledge on the blog, On the Line.

 PATROL gives law enforcement agencies easy access to extensive web-based courses.
 The program allows law enforcement professionals to earn Peace Officer Standards and Training (POST) credits that meet continuing education requirements, and both Occupational Safety and Health Administration (OSHA) and POST mandates.